Why should you keep an eye on Pioneer Natural Resources Company (PXD)?

 Sponsored

-The stock witnessed a 18.85% gain in the last 1 month and extending the period to 3 months gives it a 16.31%, and is -2.66% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.38% over the week and 3.68% over the month.
+The stock witnessed a -0.64% loss in the last 1 month and extending the period to 3 months gives it a 21.11%, and is -0.87% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.72% over the week and 3.62% over the month.

 Pioneer Natural Resources Company (PXD) Top Institutional Holders